-Our FREE software monitors your Internet service and provider then alerts you when you have connection issues or downtime.
+Information, Support and FAQ relating to OutagesIO.
+Monitor your Internet service and provider with optional alerts to connection issues or downtime.
 For home, small business, IT companies and enterprise.
-Monitor Internet outages, track network connection reliability, and get proof you can use.
+Tracks Internet and provider reliability with useful proof.
 For Windows 7, 8, 10, Centos 7, 8, Debian 7, Ubuntu, ARM (Raspberry, Tinker Board, etc).

 Our agent doesn't have the capability to know about any other devices on your network because it doesn't have access to anything and is likely connected to a switch which doesn't allow devices to see each others traffic.
 It acts as just another connected item on your network.